 1. Mounting Bracket

 Before drilling or fixing the mount, verify that there are no obstructions.
-Perform a "dry run" to ensure the bracket and antenna fit in the intended location without issues.
+Perform a "test run" to ensure the bracket and antenna fit in the intended location without issues.
 For the JDS antennas, we provide specific information for the installation process.

 2. Connecting the Cable